govindraj-7c/Projects/Spotify/Readme.md

-**Spotify - Clone**
+# Spotify Clone 🎵

+A feature-rich Spotify clone built using HTML, CSS, and JavaScript.
+This project allows users to create and manage playlists, add new songs, and enjoy music with a responsive design suitable for all devices.

-**Tech Stack :-**
+## Tech Stack

-- HTML
+- **HTML**
-- CSS
+- **CSS**
-- JAVASCRIPT
+- **JavaScript**

-**Features :-**
-  - This clone will help you to create the playlist of songs and user can add new songs according to their choice..
+## Features

+- **Playlist Management**: Create custom playlists of your favorite songs.
-  - User just need to create "info.json" file in the song's folder along with that should need to save the playlist's image
+- **Add New Songs**: Easily add new songs by creating an `info.json` file in the song's folder.
+Ensure to include the playlist's image for visual representation.
-  - After providing such files the clone will automatically detect the new songs and add it to the playlist.
+- **Automatic Detection**: The clone automatically detects new songs and adds them to the playlist without requiring a manual refresh.
-  - You can play/pause the music and also can adjust the audio of the music accordingly..
+- **Music Controls**: Play, pause, and adjust the audio volume to your preference.
-  - This clone have media-queries which makes it robust for Tablets as well as Mobiles...

-I have tried my best to look this clone as similar as original one.
+- **Responsive Design**: The application is designed with media queries, making it robust and user-friendly on tablets and mobile devices.
+- **Interactive UI**: Enjoy a sleek and modern user interface that mimics the feel of Spotify.
+- **Song Information**: Display song details such as title, artist, and album cover.
+- **Progress Bar**: Visually track the progress of the song being played.